Psychotic Disorder

 Medicines

-may be given to decrease your symptoms.
+- Medicines may be given to help reduce hallucinations and delusions.
+Medicines may also be given to reduce anxiety, prevent mood swings, or help you sleep.
 You may need 1 or more medicines.
 You may need to take your medicine for several weeks before you begin to feel better.
 Tell your healthcare provider about any side effects or problems you have with your medicines.
-The type or amount of medicine may need to be changed.
+Medicines are usually given together with therapy or other treatments.

 Self-care: